 - Make sure they understand that “last minute” is no longer acceptable.
 State your expectations clearly.

-- List of questions that will help each Supervisor get to know her sisters (getting to know sisters in her District, as well as sisters being visit taught).
+- Suggested questions that will help each Supervisor get to know her district sisters.
 Use this information, during the MTSM, to bring like-minded sisters together in groups where talents and skills can be shared and developed.

 2) Have Supervisors fill out a full report (create a form) according to information provided by visiting teachers.
 The Supervisor must see that her report is filled out in time to be turned in at the MTSM.
+This report should show which sisters are being contacted regularly, and which are not.
 Include information about each sister, her family, what she received as her spiritual message, how she felt about it, any concerns, issues, or problems; interesting experiences; any ideas or suggestions; personal interests; etc. This report should go to the Coordinator.
 If there is a private concern, the report should allow a check mark or note for the RS Pres., so she can call the visiting teacher directly.
 (The Supervisor or Coordinator need not know the circumstances.)